sylv/micro/README.md

 ## todo

 - [ ] The annoying flash of light theme has returned and needs to be fixed, likely caused by a geist-ui update.
-- [ ] Show created date relative to now on files
 - [ ] wget and curl should work with view urls
 - [ ] Thumbnails should ideally be generated on upload